NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 -------------------------------------

-When choosing image pairs to process, images that are taken with similar viewing angles, lighting conditions, and significant surface coverage overlap are best suited for creating terrain models :cite:`2015LPI462703B`.
+When choosing image pairs to process, images that are taken with similar lighting conditions and significant surface coverage overlap are best suited for creating terrain models :cite:`2015LPI462703B`.
+The images should have sufficient difference in perspective, hence a reasonably large baseline, or, equivalently, a non-small convergence angle between the matching rays emanating from the two cameras, for stereo triangulation to be accurate.
+Yet, if the perspectives are very different, it will be challenging to compute the stereo correlation between images.
+A convergence angle of 15 to 40 degrees is likely reasonable.
+The value of this angle for a given stereo pair is computed and printed at the stereo preprocessing stage (:numref:`entrypoints`).

 Depending on the characteristics of the mission data set and the individual images, the degree of acceptable variation will differ.
 Significant differences between image characteristics increases the likelihood of stereo matching error and artifacts, and these errors will propagate through to the resulting data products.

 Although images do not need to be map-projected before running the ``parallel_stereo`` program, we recommend that you do run ``cam2map`` (or